fbpx Skip to content

 We made the case for clean air worldwide

-We supported organisations like Campaign Collective and Our Kids Climate to enable advocates to make the case for clean air at international forums such as COP27 and UN Climate week.
-We supported youth and parent advocates to put the health impacts of air pollution on children in the spotlight at COP27.
-We also backed activists in Accra, Lagos and Cape Town to map air pollution through wearable sensors, to develop campaigns and bring these to COP27.
-At the COP26 climate conference in Glasgow, we joined Our Children’s Air to support mothers fighting for their children’s future and demanded an end to government support for fossil fuels.
-We worked with Michael Pinsky to support his iconic Pollution Pods installation at COP27.
-Over the course of COP26, we reached over 1 million people with our calls for joined-up action on air pollution and climate change.
+For COP27, we supported organisations like Campaign Collective and Our Kids Climate to enable youth and parent advocates to make the case for clean air by putting the health impacts of air pollution on children in the spotlight.
+We also backed activists in Accra, Lagos and Cape Town to map air pollution through wearable sensors, to develop campaigns and bring these to the conference.

 We placed the economic argument for clean air front and centre in the post-COVID recovery.
 Our work with Dalberg found that dirty air costs the Indian economy $95 billion per year.
 It’s a similar story in the UK: our work with CBI found that the UK would benefit from $1.6 billion every single year if it achieved clean air, and that excludes the savings to the NHS and social care.
 In the run up to COP27, our research on Africa’s fastest growing cities revealed that clean air could unlock $20billion for Lagos, Cairo, Johannesburg and Accra.